Scroll to content

 PE

-Basket Ball, Swimming & Forest Schools
+Tag Rugby, Swimming & Forest Schools

 PE and Forest Schools

-Forest Schools will take place in a 3 week block this half term: Thursday 30th January, 6th February and 13th February 2025.
+Forest Schools will take place in a 3 week block this half term: Thursday 27th February, 6th and 13th March 2025.

 Forest Schools education is led by Mrs Shreeve.
 On Forest School days, children should come to school in their uniform and have a complete change of weather appropriate clothes, including footwear, for Forest Schools – muckiness is part of the joy of the session as the children fully immerse themselves in the experience.